nwoodr94/machine-learning/README.md

 [Here](https://github.com/nwoodr94/machine-learning/blob/master/Naive-Bayes-scikit-learn.ipynb) is a project I coded using a naive bayes algorithm which classified the subject of an email using its word content with 99% accuracy.

 ### K-Nearest Neighbors
 The k-nearest neighbors is a machine learning algorithm which takes an unknown datapoint, and classifies it by polling the labels of its neighboring data.
-It is among the most powerful machine learning algorithms, frequently deployed in recommendation engines used by online entertainment and shopping entities.
+It is among the most powerful machine learning algorithms for future industries, deployed in recommendation engines and genetic sequencing technologies.

 [Here](https://github.com/nwoodr94/machine-learning/blob/master/K-Nearest-Neighbors-scikit-learn.ipynb) is a project I coded using a k-nearest neighbors algorithm, which interpreted MRI scans to isolate and classify cancerous tumours with 96% accuracy.